Improving Entropy-Based Test-Time Adaptation from a Clustering View: Related Work

 \subsection{Test-Time Adaptation}

-Fully test-time adaptation (TTA) aims to solve the problem of domain shift, where the training (source) domain and test (target) domain follow different distributions.
-In order to fulfill this target, TTA online adapts the model using test samples and a large amount of TTA methods have been proposed.
-For example, T3A~\cite{iwasawa2021test} and ~\cite{wang2023feature} proposed to compute prototypes for each class and online updates the prototypes during adaptations; TeSLA~\cite{tomar2023tesla}, RoTTA~\cite{yuan2023robust} and RMT~\cite{dobler2023robust} enforced the consistency of the teacher and student model; TIPI~\cite{nguyen2023tipi} and MEMO~\cite{zhang2022memo} proposed to learn a model invariant of transformations.
+Fully test-time adaptation (TTA) aims to solve the problem of domain shift, where the training (source) domain and the test (target) domain follow different distributions.
+In order to fulfill this target, TTA online adapts the model using test samples, and a large amount of TTA methods have been proposed.
+For example, T3A~\cite{iwasawa2021test} and Wang et al.~\cite{wang2023feature} proposed to compute prototypes for each class and online updates the prototypes during adaptations; TeSLA~\cite{tomar2023tesla}, RoTTA~\cite{yuan2023robust} and RMT~\cite{dobler2023robust} enforced the consistency between the teacher and student model; TIPI~\cite{nguyen2023tipi} and MEMO~\cite{zhang2022memo} proposed to learn a model invariant of transformations; SwapPrompt~\cite{ma2024swapprompt} explored the application of TTA on vision-language model.

 The entropy-based test-time adaptation is a simple yet effective practice in the test-time adaptation, which minimizes the prediction's entropy of test samples to adapt the model at test time.
 The most representative work of EBTTA is TENT~\cite{wang2021tent}, which conducted entropy minimizing via stochastic gradient descent and only modulated the BN layers.
 Then, several methods have been proposed to improve TENT.
-For example, ETA~\cite{niu2022efficient} and SAR~\cite{niu2023towards} also minimized prections's entropy but only selects the reliable samples as inputs.
+For example, ETA~\cite{niu2022efficient} and SAR~\cite{niu2023towards} also minimized prediction's entropy but only selects the reliable samples as inputs.
 SHOT~\cite{liang2020we} augmented TENT by adding a divergence loss.
-CoTTA~\cite{wang2022continual} used TENT to implement continual TTA, where the domain changes sequentially.
-Despite the success of EBTTA, several works have found that the performance of EBTTA may sharply drop, e.g., when adapting on high-entropy samples~\cite{niu2022efficient} or when batch size is small~\cite{wang2021tent,nguyen2023tipi}.
-In this paper, we propose to view EBTTA as a clustering method and make improvements on EBTTA based on the clustering view.
+AdaContrast~\cite{chen2022contrastive} uses nearest neighbor information to generate more correct pseudo labels.
+CoTTA~\cite{wang2022continual} used TENT to implement continual TTA, where the target domain changes sequentially.
+Despite the success of EBTTA, several works have found that the performance of EBTTA may sharply drop in some cases, e.g., when adapting on high-entropy samples~\cite{niu2022efficient} or when batch size is small~\cite{wang2021tent,nguyen2023tipi}.
+To explain this, we propose to view EBTTA as a clustering method and further make improvements on EBTTA based on the clustering view.